yeweleke/BookShoot/README.md

 BookShoot is a book review and recommendation app.Users can search or take a picture of a book of interest in a store/library e.t.c  and then instantly read feedback on it or recommendations for similar books from Goodreads, Amazon, and other similar platforms

-## Edufree Team
-It consists of 1 team member : Brian Zhou as the UIUX designer and coder

 ## Source Code Review
 * Requirements: [Android Studio](https://developer.android.com/studio/) or [Xcode](https://developer.apple.com/xcode/)<br />
 * Clone this repo/download